top of page

 Presentations

-The following presentation formats will be possible at the conference:
+The following presentation format will be possible at the conference:

 Equipment that will be provided by the conference and setup in all presentation rooms :